 - 6.1 Students must enroll in and successfully complete sequential courses in the sequence identified in the program progression.
-Students who stop out or pause in their progression must work with their advisor to restart courses in the sequence based on course and space availability. - 6.2 The minimum acceptable passing grade for all courses is a C. A student who receives a letter grade of less than C in a nursing or health science course on the first attempt may repeat the course one time only.
-Students must submit a written Request for Reinstatement form to the College of Nursing and Health Sciences prior to repeating a failed nursing or health science course.
+Students who stop out or pause in their progression must work with their advisor to be reinstated to the program, and to restart courses in the sequence based on course and space availability. - 6.2 The minimum acceptable passing grade for all courses is a C. A student who receives a letter grade of less than C in a program major required course on the first attempt may repeat the course one time only.
+Students must submit a written request for reinstatement form to the College of Nursing and Health Sciences prior to repeating a failed nursing or health science course.
 Failed courses will be repeated with another cohort on a space available basis.
 Until a course is successfully repeated, the student will not progress to subsequent courses.
-A student may repeat no more than two nursing or health science courses in which an unsuccessful grade was earned.
-Failure of the second attempt of a course, will result in dismissal from the program. - 6.3 Students must complete the nursing major within five years of enrollment of the first nursing course.
-Students who do not complete the nursing major within five years must submit a petition to the DON Chair requesting an extension of the time limit.
-The petition must include a detailed plan and time table for completion of the major.
+A student may repeat no more than two nursing or health science program major courses in which an unsuccessful grade was earned.
+Failure of the second attempt of a course, will result in dismissal from the program.

+6.3 Students must complete the nursing major within five years of enrollment in the first (NURS) nursing course taken in the major progression.
+Students who do not complete the nursing major within five years must submit a petition to the Department of Nursing chair requesting an extension of the time limit.
+The petition must include a detailed plan and timetable for completion of the major.